Research Ethics Challenges & Road Ahead | Updated 2021

 Taking one’s own published results and reproducing them in another work as if they were new is “self-plagiarism”.
 “Duplicate publication” –submitting the same research results to two or more journals and treating them as separate publications –is also a form of self-plagiarism and must be avoided.

 Plagiarism is an issue not only for scientific publications but also internal reports, textbooks, monographs, and grant proposals

 Recent Development & Changes by UGC

-- Credibility of Research Publications is extremely important because it has a direct impact upon the individual, institutional and National image.
-With an aim to refine and strengthen the University Grants Commission (UGC) approved a list of journals, the UGC has issued a Public Notice dated 28th November 2018, and decided to establish a Consortium for Academic and Research Ethics (CARE).
+- The credibility of Research Publications is extremely important because it has a direct impact upon the individual, institutional and national image.
+Intending to refine and strengthen the University Grants Commission (UGC) approved a list of journals, the UGC has issued a Public Notice dated 28th November 2018 and decided to establish a Consortium for Academic and Research Ethics (CARE).

 - This will be used for all academic purposes.
 The ‘CARE Reference List of Quality Journals’ will be regularly updated and published by the UGC and the Members of the Consortium at their respective